krityonasahu/Deep-Learning-Regression-Model-for-Predictive-Analytics/README.md

 # Deep Learning Regression Model for Predictive Analytics

+A regression-based Artificial Neural Network built using TensorFlow and Keras to learn and predict continuous numerical values from the California Housing dataset.

 ## Project Overview

 This project implements a Deep Learning-based Regression Model using TensorFlow and Keras.
 The objective is to learn relationships between multiple input features and predict a continuous numerical output.